-The value of dielectric constant was detected to be decreasing with the increase of RF range from 1.0 to 4.0 GHz.
+The value of dielectric constant was detected to be decreasing with the increase of RF frequency from 1.0 to 4.0 GHz.
 The phenomena were predicted by the classical theory of dielectrics^{36,37} due to the change in the contribution of various dielectric polarization mechanisms.
 The loss factor of permittivity was derived from the irradiation-time dependent derivative response component of the same materials.
-All the measured values of $\varepsilon''{\rm r}$ in the three samples exhibited different patterns in the frequency range of 0.5-4.5 GHz.
+All measured values of ε_r '' in three samples exhibited different patterns in the frequency range of 0.5-4.5 GHz.
+In the case of 2 NPs, measured loss factor values were found to be independent of the frequency.
+It is also noteworthy to point out that, almost all ε_r '' values decrease with the increase of the imaginary part (loss factor) of the complex electric permittivity comparable to those of the real part (dielectric constant).